Click Here To Schedule A Consultation

 The most effective acne treatment for any given patient varies depending on the type of acne they have.
 Patients may have a single kind of acne or a combination of types.
 Depending on the underlying cause of acne and the type of acne present, treatments can include oral antibiotics (such as doxycycline, minocycline, and tetracycline), topical antibiotics, oral contraceptives (birth control pills), chemical peels, laser treatments, and HydraFacial.
 During your acne treatment consultation with Dr. Green, you will determine which combination of in-office treatments, acne medications, and skin care products is best suited to clearing up your skin.

-• Chemical peels are a great treatment option for rejuvenating the overall appearance of the skin, exfoliating away dead skin cells, and helping to treat acne breakouts.
-Dr. Green often employs trichloroacetic acid to perform chemical peel acne treatment.
-TCA application stimulates skin cell turnover and clears the pores of the skin, resulting in a clear, healthy, smooth complexion.
+Chemical peels are a great treatment option for rejuvenating the overall appearance of the skin and treating acne breakouts.
+They use a chemical exfoliant to remove dead skin cells and debris from the skin’s pores and kill acne-causing bacteria to keep the pores clear and inhibit bacterial production.
+Dr. Green often employs trichloroacetic acid (TCA) to perform chemical peel acne treatment.
+TCA application stimulates skin cell turnover and clears the pores to create a clear, healthy, smooth complexion.
+Most patients require a series of chemical peels spaced three to four weeks apart for the best results.
+Depending on the severity of the breakouts, Dr. Green may recommend combining chemical peels with topical or oral medications and specifically formulated skincare products.

 23 female accutane 3 months FRONT MGwatermark